-Trash receptacles if kept outside, must be concealed from view from the street by landscaping shrubbery or lattice screening that is approved through the ARB process.
+Trash receptacles if kept outside, when not out at the curb for pick-up, it must be concealed from view from the street by landscaping shrubbery or lattice screening that is approved through the ARB process.
 Otherwise, trash receptacles must be kept in the garage or out of view from the front facing street, but at no time shall cars or vehicles be used to hide trash receptacles from the view from the street.
-Trash receptacles may be placed curbside no earlier than 6pm the night before pickup and must be returned to their concealed location by 8pm the night of trash pickup.
+Pursuant to the 2024 Legislative changes to the Florida Statutes, trash receptacles may be placed curbside no earlier than twenty-four hours before pickup and must be returned to their concealed location within twenty-four hours after garbage pick-up.
 (Article IX, Section 5; Article IX, Section 22)